You already know your child is gifted. Help them prove it.

 Career Pathway

-What they produce β€” StoryBuilder pages
+What they produce β StoryBuilder pages

 Every child leaves with a shareable proof of what they built.

-At the end of the program, your child's project lives at a real URL β€” their own StoryBuilder page.
 Not a grade.
 Not a certificate.
-An actual, shareable portfolio piece that documents what they built, who they helped, and what they learned.
-Here's what some Dream Chaser students have already built.
+A real URL β their own StoryBuilder page documenting what they built, who they helped, and what they learned.
+Here's what some students have already built.

-After each Dream Chaser session, here are the kinds of questions that turn a program into a family conversation β€” without pressure.
+After each Dream Chaser session, here are the questions that turn a program into a family conversation β without pressure.

 After Talent Explorer